spring-cloud-services-samples/animal-rescue/README.md

 Use this url in the form of `https://$gateway_url/login/oauth2/code/sso` as the redirect url.

-Create the file `secrets/sso.properties` with the following properties (these will be provided to the gateway in Azure):
+Create the file `secrets/sso.properties` in the project root directory with the following properties (these will be provided to the gateway in Azure):

 ```properties
 client-id=<client_id>